leolanese/leolanese/README.md

   <h2> Hi, I'm Leo 🧑 👋 </h2>
   <h5>
 ✅ I'm a passionately curious `Agile Developer Engineer` and `Software Engineering Manager`, with a unique hybrid skill set that bridges hands-on technical expertise and strategic leadership.<br />
-✅ With 15+ years of experience, I specialise in `Front-End Development, RWD and UI/UX Design`, while also especiliased in `Software Engineering Management`, enabling me to deliver high-quality, scalable solutions and lead teams to success.<br />
+✅ With over 15 years of experience, I specialise in `Angular Front-End Development`, `RWD` and `UI/UX` and `Performance`, while also especiliased in `Software Engineering Management`, enabling me to deliver high-quality, scalable solutions and lead teams to success.<br />
-✅ My strongest technical skills include `Angular`, `TypeScript`, and `NestJS`, combined with experience in `AWS` and a deep understanding of `Agile` methodologies.<br />
+✅ My strongest technical skills include `Angular`, `TypeScript`, and `NestJS`, combined with experience in `Cloud Computing` and a deep understanding of `Agile` methodologies.<br />
   </h5>
 </div>

 ## Professional Profile

-**💻 Software Engineer**
+**💻 Senior Front-End Developer**
 "My job isn't just to write code, it is to `to build products that make a better life of our users`. 🚀

 **👥 Software Engineering Manager**